phuongtranth/-Python-RFM-Analysis/README.md

-# [Python] RFM Analysis
+# [Python] RFM Analysis and Customer Segmentation Visualization
 ### I. Introduction
-This project leverages Python to develop an RFM (Recency, Frequency, Monetary) segmentation model for SuperStore, a global retail company.
-The objective is to support the Marketing team in classifying a large customer dataset, enabling personalized and effective marketing strategies for the upcoming festive season.
-Comprehensive data preparation and segmentation were conducted to create customer groups based on RFM metrics, followed by visualizations to provide insights into customer behavior.
-Strategic recommendations were also provided to prioritize specific RFM components for optimizing SuperStore's marketing and sales efforts.
+- Leveraged Python libraries (NumPy, Matplotlib, Pandas, Seaborn) to perform EDA, segmentation, and visualize results for a global retail company's large dataset.
+- Analyzed and provided data-driven recommendations to Marketing and Sales teams, leveraging domain knowledge to suggest prioritizing R, F, or M indices for the retail model.

 #### Dataset
 This is a transnational data set which contains all the transactions occurring between 01/12/2010 and 09/12/2011 for a UK-based and registered non-store online retail.
 The company mainly sells unique all-occasion gifts.
 Many customers of the company are wholesalers.
 | Field       | Explaintion                                                                                                                                                 |